HicaroD/LightNotes/README.md

 ## Requirements
 - Python 3.8 or more recent versions
 - ttk-bootstrap - Collection of modern, flat themes inspired by Bootstrap for tkinter/ttk.
 (Read "Installation" section)
+- ttf-symbola - Font for unicode symbols (recognize the emoji in the notes)

 ## Installation
 1. Clone the repository